Navigating Maritime Admiralty Law in New Orleans

 - Regularly clean oil, grease, or slick surfaces

 - Take reasonable steps to prevent a workplace assault

 Consider a scenario where a maritime employer fails to thoroughly inspect their vessel and consequently does not notice that a hatch’s hinges are deteriorating.
 After setting sail, a seaman passes through the hatch, which snaps off due to disrepair.
 The hatch falls to the ground and crushes the seaman’s foot in the process.

 Because a reasonable inspection and proper maintenance likely would have prevented this outcome, the seaman likely has a maritime injury claim under the Jones Act.

 Unlike a traditional personal injury claim, an injured seaman is not required to demonstrate that their employer’s negligence was the primary cause of their injuries.
 They need only prove that their employer’s negligence contributed to the cause of their injuries.
 This substantially lower burden of proof often makes it much easier to hold employers accountable for unsafe conduct.

 If you are a seaman who has been injured while at work, you must initiate legal action within three years of the date the incident took place.
 Jones Act lawsuits can be filed in state or federal courts.

 Successful legal action under the Jones Act can entitle you to compensation for lost wages, medical expenses, reductions in earning capacity, physical and emotional pain and suffering, and more.

-Maintenance and Cure Benefits
+What Is Maintenance and Cure In Maritime Law?